muhammadantor/ai-facebook-messenger-bot-n8n/README.md

 ## Overview

 This repository documents an **AI Messenger bot for Facebook Pages** — a production automation system that answers customer messages instantly, in the customer's own language, using a live knowledge base instead of scripted replies.
-It runs on a **14-node n8n workflow** with two separate AI agents working in sequence: one to reply, one to silently decide whether a human needs to step in.
+It runs on a **28-node n8n workflow** with two separate AI agents working in sequence — one to reply, one to silently decide whether a human needs to step in — plus a built-in **human handoff system** that pauses the bot for a business owner to reply personally, then resumes automatically.

 It was designed as a **white-label AI automation template** — one workflow, redeployable across multiple Facebook Business Pages by swapping only the knowledge base and business identity.

-**Core keywords:** AI Messenger bot, n8n workflow automation, Facebook Graph API chatbot, Gemini AI agent, Groq Llama fallback, conversational AI for business, customer service automation, lead detection AI, WhatsApp/Messenger automation Bangladesh.
+**Core keywords:** AI Messenger bot, n8n workflow automation, Facebook Graph API chatbot, Gemini AI agent, Groq Llama fallback, conversational AI for business, customer service automation, AI human handoff chatbot, lead detection AI, Messenger automation Bangladesh, AI automation agency Bangladesh.

 ## The Problem It Solves